Retrotink/Apple-IIc-Portable/README.md

 # Cables
 <br>
 A DB15 cable to composite runs up from that back of the Apple IIc, under the battery container and up into the LCD Panel.<br>
-Power for the monitor does not come from the DB15 Video port as the documentation points out the power supplied is too low.<br>
+Power for the monitor does not come from the DB15 Video port but directly from the power supply board.<br>
 The Power DIN connector runs up into the battery and connects to the battery circuit.<br>
 A new switch in the power supply turns on both the computer and the monitor with one single throw of the switch<br>
 <br>